 Avoid skipping meals.
 Avoid large meals and overeating.
 Eat smaller meals more frequently.

 - Avoid trigger foods.
-Some foods may trigger nonulcer stomach pain, such as fatty and spicy foods, carbonated beverages, caffeine, and alcohol.
+Some foods may trigger functional dyspepsia, such as fatty and spicy foods, carbonated beverages, caffeine, and alcohol.

 - Chew your food slowly and thoroughly.
 Allow time for leisurely meals.